TownyAdvanced/TownyProvinces/README.md

 # Towny Resources

+## :information_source: Overview:
-- :point_right: An add-on plugin for *Towny*, which makes claiming more organized, reducing staff workload and server toxicity.
+- :world_map: An add-on plugin for *Towny*, which makes claiming more organized, reducing staff workload and server toxicity.

-## :information_source: Features:
+## :gift: Features:
-- :world_map: **Divides The Map Automatically, Into Multiple 1-Town-Only Provinces.**
+- :globe_with_meridians: **Divides The Map Automatically, Into Multiple 1-Town-Only Provinces.**
 - :moneybag: **Applies Different Town Costs Depending On Province Location.**

 ## :hammer_and_wrench: Solves: